The Word Problem for One-relation Monoids: A Survey: Adian's algorithm ( 1976 -- 2001 )

+The algorithm $\mathfrak{A}$ is very general, and will be defined for all left cycle-free monoids; to get a feel for how the algorithm operates, we shall begin by considering how the algorithm operates on left cycle-free two-generated one-relation monoids.
+In view of Theorem~\ref{Thm: Main reduction theorem}, this is no (direct) restriction if one wishes to solve the word problem in one-relation monoids using the algorithm $\mathfrak{A}$.
 We borrow some aspects of the excellent exposition of the algorithm $\mathfrak{A}$ by Lallement \cite{Lallement1993}.
-The algorithm $\mathfrak{A}$ can be defined without much difficulty for arbitrarily finitely generated left or right cycle-free monoids.
-However, as we are interested in the one-relation case, in view of Theorem~\ref{Thm: Main reduction theorem} we will only consider the two-generated left cycle-free one-relation case, which is slightly quicker to state.
 Let be a left cycle-free one-relation monoid.
-Let $w \in \{a, b\}^\ast$.
+Let $w \in \{a, b\}^+$.
 As $M$ has no left cycles, we can uniquely factor $w$ from the left into a product of maximal prefixes of $u$ and $v$.
 Using this, we describe the \textit{prefix decomposition} of $w$.
 We factor $w$ from the left into maximal prefixes of $u$ and $v$.
 If at some point during this factorisation a prefix happens to be $u$ or $v$, then the decomposition stops, and we call this prefix the \textit{head} of the prefix decomposition.
 A prefix decomposition without a head is called a \textit{headless} prefix decomposition.

 We illustrate this by an example.
 Let $M = \pres{Mon}{a,b}{babba = aba}$, and consider the word $w_1 \equiv abbababab$.
 Then $w_1$ has $ab$ as a prefix, which is the maximal prefix that is also a prefix of either $babba$ or $aba$.
 Thus the decomposition begins with this prefix, which we denote as $ab \mid bababab$.
 The decomposition now continues on the word $bababab$.
 There, the next prefix is $bab$, so the decomposition continues as $ab \mid bab \mid abab$.
 Finally, the next prefix is $aba$, which is one of the words in the defining relation.
 This ends the decomposition.
 Thus $aba$ is the head, and we denote the prefix decomposition of $w_1$ as